HubRise/tiny-tablet/README.md

 # HubRise TinyTablet

+TinyTablet is a minimalistic browser-based app, that shows how you can write an app connected to Deliveroo, Uber Eats, and dozens of other apps, in a few lines of code.

-TinyTablet is an app that prints the orders received by your HubRise location.
+TinyTablet first asks you to connect to HubRise, then it displays the latest orders received by your HubRise location, including order details.

-It is a minimalistic browser-based app, that achieves its goal in less than 250 lines of code including the HTML!
+All the code is in `index.html` and `js/app.js`, which amount to less than 250 lines, including the HTML and the code of the HubRise integration!

-You can use this code as a guide when you implement your own solution for HubRise, or you fork this repository and make changes to create your own app.
+Feel free to use this code as a guide when you implement your own solution for HubRise, or to fork this repository and improve the app, just for fun.

 ## Try the app